Try EXANTE Web Platform

 You can either start trading Live and get direct market access to assets or test your strategies in the Demo mode.
 Just toggle the switch in the top part of the screen:

-You can also use the dropdown menus in the top-right corner to switch between your accounts, select the base (default) currency or choose a preferred language.
+You can also use the dropdown menus in the top-right corner to switch between your accounts, select the default currency or choose a preferred language.